What are tax credits and why do they matter?

 2. Time Major Expenses

-Consider timing education expenses, home improvements, or vehicle purchases to maximize credits in years when you have more tax liability.
+Consider phasing education-related expenses, home improvements, or vehicle purchases in years when you have a larger tax liability to maximize the benefit of credits.

 3. Combine Credits and Deductions

-You can often claim multiple credits.
-For example, claim both Child Tax Credit and Child Care Credit for the same child.
+You may qualify for several credits simultaneously.
+For example, you can claim the Child Tax Credit and the Child Care Credit at the same time for maximum savings.

 4. Keep Detailed Records

-Save receipts, Forms 1098-T, childcare provider tax IDs, and energy efficiency certifications to support your credit claims.
+Retain receipts, Form 1098-T, childcare provider tax IDs, and energy efficiency certifications to substantiate your credit claims at tax time.

 Take Action: Maximize Your 2026 Tax Credits